Illnesses We Treat for Conroe & Montgomery County

 Particularly in places where large numbers of people gather such as schools, businesses, grocery stores, etc., germs can be easily shared.
 In these scenarios, individuals may be more susceptible to germ exposure that could eventually require treatment from a medical professional.

 However, one of the biggest problems patients can face is when illnesses strike after business hours or on the weekend, when doctors’ offices are typically closed.
 Particularly in cases like these, urgent care centers can be the ideal solution.

 Urgent care facilities are typically open well past the normal business hours of nine to five and frequently offer limited hours on the weekend.
 This provides those battling minor illnesses some flexibility in finding a convenient time to get themselves proper medical attention.
 In addition, urgent care is designed to serve primarily walk in patients, making appointments largely unnecessary.

 While it is true that most urgent care centers are equipped to handle minor emergencies, many of these clinics are also able to treat common illnesses such as strep throat, flu, stomach flu, and more.
-Urgent care staff are trained to address a number of non-life-threatening conditions and help patients find some relief.
+Our Conroe urgent care staff are trained to address a number of non-life-threatening conditions and help patients find some relief.

 There are a variety of common conditions that may require treatment at urgent care, and here are some of the illnesses we treat:

 Colds are largely harmless but can certainly make people miserable.
 A headache, frequent sneezing, a runny and stuffy nose, and general malaise are the hallmarks of a cold.
 This condition can also result in a nagging cough.
 While antibiotics are generally unsuccessful in treating this type of viral infection, a medical professional may be able to treat some of the symptoms, giving the patient some much needed relief.